Sister Fidelma mysteries: Sister Fidelma

 In May 672, just before the Feast of Beltaine, a council of the seven senior princes of the kingdom of Muman was to gather at Cashel to discuss King Colgú's policies.
 Before the council actually met, Brother Conchobhar, the keeper of the sacred sword that symbolized the King's authority to rule, was found murdered.
 While trying to solve this mystery and as rumors of an attempt to overthrow Colgú began to spread, Fidelma and Eadulf also had to contend with news that a plague ship had landed at a nearby port (see The House of Death).

 Later that same month, during the renovation of the abbey of Muman at Imleach Iubhair, Fidelma and Eadulf were called in to investigate both the destruction of the guest hostel by fire and the death of one of the guests: Bishop Brodulf of Luxovium, cousin to the King of Franks, whom they discovered had been stabbed to death before the fire had even started (see Death of a Heretic).

+In the summer of 672, shortly after the marriage of Colgu and Princess Gelgeis, a member of Princess Gelgeis' personal bodyguard, a group of female warriors called "the Daughters of the Storm", was found killed in their locked sleeping chamber, and shortly afterwards the stewardess of the royal house was poisoned.
+With a huge group of suspects, Fidelma and Eadulf had to work quickly to uncover the killer (see Revenge of the Stormbringer).

 In 675, Fidelma received a letter telling of the ultimate fates of Bishop Leodegar and some of those connected with the 670 Council of Autun (see the epilogue of The Council of the Cursed).